The Nevada System of Higher Education (NSHE) welcomes you to the web site for NSHE’s Retirement Program for employees.

 Enrolling in the program

-Participation in the Supplemental 403(b) is purely voluntary, supplementary to participation in the mandatory plan, and cannot replace participation in the mandatory plan.
+Participation in the Supplemental 403(b) is voluntary, supplementary to participation in the mandatory plan, and cannot replace participation in the mandatory plan.
 You can begin, resume, change, or discontinue your contributions to the Supplemental 403(b) by accessing the NSHE Employee Self-Service Utility.

 Participation in the Excess Benefit Plan is limited to those individuals who are not able to fully participate in the mandatory plan due to IRS imposed benefit restrictions.

-Please note, prior to December 31, 2013 NSHE contracted with Fidelity, TIAA-CREF and VALIC for retirement plan record keeping.
+Please note, prior to December 31, 2013 NSHE contracted with Fidelity, TIAA and VALIC for retirement plan record keeping.
 Participants enrolled any of the NSHE retirement plans prior to that date may have retirement assets at any of these companies.

-NSHE provides participants with a four-tiered investment line-up that provides investment options for everyone, from the less engaged investor to the investor who prefers to more actively manage their retirement savings.
+NSHE provides participants with a three-tiered investment line-up that provides investment options for everyone, from the less engaged investor to the investor who prefers to more actively manage their retirement savings.
 The tiered structure provides a simplified investment selection process, allowing you to make your decision based on your investment expertise and comfort level.

 As part of the ongoing monitoring process, the Retirement Plan Advisory Committee conducts comprehensive quarterly reviews of the investment funds available in the Retirement Program.
 For detailed information about Retirement Program investment offerings, including detailed investment performance results, click here.

 Nevada is one of seven states that have voluntarily opted out of the Social Security system.
 This means that while you are employed by NSHE neither you nor NSHE contribute to Social Security and you do not earn a Social Security benefit.
-It also means that if you have previously earned or at some future time earn a benefit from Social Security, the Social Security benefit you ultimately receive may be affected by your employment with a non-participating employer such as NSHE.
+It also means that if you have previously earned, or at some future time earn, a benefit from Social Security, the Social Security benefit you ultimately receive may be affected by your employment with a non-participating employer such as NSHE.
 To learn more about Social Security's so-called "Windfall Elimination Provision" visit the Social Security Administration website.
 You can also access an online calculator tool to help you understand how the Windfall Elimination Provision might affect you.

 Retirement Plan Advisory Committee